 He was always willing to help with Fund Raising events in our formative years and he was a reliable helper at any event that the Club was involved in, whether it be Car Parking Duties, or keeping the Changing Rooms clean and orderly when we hosted Cup Finals at the Ground.

-He was one of the rare breed that continued to be involved with the Club long after his son had finished playing.
+He was one of the rare breeds that continued to be involved with the Club long after his son had finished playing.
 He was an extremely Loyal Club Member.

 When he passed away his children's wish at his funeral was that donations be made to Orpington Rovers Football Club and we were deeply honoured by this gesture.